Wikipedia

 Other characters included Boxers, Chinese Plate Spinners, topical figures, a trick puppet with an extending neck (the "Courtier"), and a monkey.
 A live Toby the Dog was once a regular featured novelty routine, sitting on the playboard and performing "with" the puppets.

 Punch wears a brightly coloured (traditionally red) jester's motley and sugarloaf hat with a tassel.
 He is a hunchback whose hooked nose almost meets his curved, jutting chin.
 He carries a stick (called a slapstick) as large as himself, which he freely uses upon most of the other characters in the show.
-Judy wears an apron, a blue dress, and a bonnet and always tries to tell Punch off when he uses the slapstick
+Judy wears an apron, a blue dress, and a bonnet and frequently tries to tell Punch off when he uses the slapstick.

 Story